-Progress and quality of student work in the diploma programs are measured by a system of letter grades and grade percentages as shown below.
-Progress reports are issued to students at the completion of each module for diploma programs or each term for degree programs.
+Progress and quality of student work in the diploma programs are measured by a system of letter grades and grade percentages, as shown below.
+Progress reports are issued to students after each module for diploma programs or each term for degree programs.
 Grades are based on the quality of work as shown by learning deliverables as indicated on the module or course syllabus.